Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7870 should in theory be quite a bit faster than the GeForce GTX 960 overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 7870 should perform a lot faster than the GeForce GTX 960 in general. (explain)

-Texel RateThe Radeon HD 7870 should be a small bit (more or less 11%) faster with regards to texture filtering than the GeForce GTX 960. (explain)
+Texel RateThe Radeon HD 7870 should be a little bit (approximately 11%) more effective at AF than the GeForce GTX 960. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 960 is a better choice, but not by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 960 is superior to the Radeon HD 7870, but only just. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison